MaimonLab/SiffPy/siffpy/siffplot/README.md

 with image visualization directly, while the `SiffPlotter` takes fluorescence / image data and produces data-type plots (heatmaps, traces, etc.).

+`ROI` subclasses will also do everything entirely in `HoloViews`, but I intend to implement functionality to get them to be visualizable in at least some types of `SiffVisualizer`s.

 ## SiffPlotter

 The `SiffPlotter` interfaces with a `SiffReader` that can be applied on initialization.
 A `SiffPlotter` is initialized with